ebp-group/Switzerland_Tilemap/README.md

 ![Result of the 1992 EEA vote in Switzerland](https://raw.githubusercontent.com/ernstbaslerpartner/Switzerland_Tilemap/master/Beispieldarstellung_Karte_EWR_Abstimmung.png)

 ## How to use
 Please feel free to use all resources in this repository.
-The only thing to do: Please include a note saying "CC-BY EBP, www.ebp.ch".
+The only thing to do: Please include a note saying "CC-BY www.ebp.ch".
 Thank you.

 ## Formats
 * SVG